What is a Custodial Account?

 - A person can open an account either online on the website of the broker or other financial institutions or a person can go individually to the branch of the broker and request to open a bank account.
 Before making the decision of opening a custodial bank account with any broker, important aspects to be taken into considerations are the fees, payment and contribution structure and the rate of interest.

 A custodial account is an excellent way of providing a facility to children of the age not what of majority.
-Trust funds can be prepared for children of minority age which provides the funds at the age of majority as a gift to them.
+Trust fund can be prepared for children of minority age which provides the funds at the age of majority as a gift to them.
 Thus, suppose 10 million dollars is being invested in a trust fund for 2 children in a family by their parent.
 Now suppose for both the children what is the age of maturity 10 years from the date of opening a custodial account.

 After adding up interest over a period of 10 years to 10 million dollars suppose the amount comes to 35 million dollars.
 This amount of 35 million dollar Shelby now divided between both the children in pre specifies the specified ratio of 4:3.
 Thus child A will get the funds of $20 million and child B will get the fund of $15 million from the trust fund.